ArangoDB-Community/arangodb-net-standard/readme.md

 ## Usage

-The ArangoDB_NET_Standard client is split into individual classes for each REST API entity.
+The arangodb-net-standard client is split into individual classes for each REST API entity.
 For example, `DocumentApiClient`, `CollectionApiClient`, etc.

 Each API client class can be instantiated by passing an instance of `HttpClient`.
 For use in server applications it is recommended to use the same instance of `HttpClient` for all interactions with an ArangoDB server.
 In other contexts, you may wish to dispose the client after each operation or set of operations.